Answers to the most commonly asked questions and requirements to attend a full-time or part-time police academy.

 - Payment is made in the form of a department or bank certified check made payable to "Municipal Police Training Committee".

-Part-time police academy tuition is determined by individual police training organizations authorized by the Municipal Police Training Committee to train reserve/intermittent police officers.
+Part-time (reserve/intermittent) police academy tuition is determined by individual police training organizations authorized by the Municipal Police Training Committee to train reserve/intermittent police officers.
+Academy tuition is found on the police training organization's registration page.

 Does tuition include the required MPTC Standard Equipment?